Stehfyn/vault/vault/home/Quotes.md

-It's good to care.
+to care.
 Even if it hurts.
 Keeps you human. - Liam Neeson (In the Land of Saints and Sinners)